Nonlinear spectral analysis: A local Gaussian approach: Visualisations and interpretations

-\item $\omega$, the frequencies to investigate.
-Values between~$0$ and $\tfrac{1}{2}$. \item \mbox{$\bm{b} = \parenR{\bz{1},\bz{2}}$}, the bandwidth-vector to be used when computing the local Gaussian autocorrelations.
-Most of the plots shown in this section have used \mbox{$\bm{b}=(.5,.5)$}, with the exception of \cref{fig:trigonometric_one_cosine}, where plots based on \mbox{$\bm{b}=(.75,.75)$} and \mbox{$\bm{b}=(1,1)$} have been included for comparison.\footnote{ It is natural to require \mbox{$\bz{1}=\bz{2}$} since both of the components in the lag~$h$ pseudo-normalised pairs comes from the same univariate time series.
-Further discussion of choice of bandwidth is given in \cref{sec:discussion}. } \item $m$, the truncation level, i.e.\ the number of lags to include in the estimate of $\hatlgsdM[p]{\LGp}{\omega}{m}$.
-The value \mbox{$m=10$} has been used in this investigation, and this number is by default given in the upper left corner of the relevant plots. \item $\lambdazM{h}{m}$, the weighting function to be used for the smoothing of the different lags.
-The Tukey-Hanning lag-window kernel has been used, i.e.
+\textbf{The bandwidth $\bm{b}$:} The estimation of the local Gaussian autocorrelations requires the selection of a bandwidth-vector $\bm{b} = \parenR{\bz{1},\bz{2}}$, and the majority of the plots in this section have used \mbox{$\bm{b}=(.5,.5)$}.
+Note that it is natural to require \mbox{$\bz{1}=\bz{2}$} since both of the components in the lag~$h$ pseudo-normalised pairs comes from the same univariate time series.
+Further discussion of choice of bandwidth is given in \cref{How.to.select.the.tuning.parameters?}